Breaking Cycles of Emotional Harm, Strengthening Voices, Protecting Hearts

 Core Support Circle

-Leaning on trusted friends, family, therapists, or support groups for perspective
+Leaning on the right support - friends, family, or support groups for perspective

-Receiving affirmation and grounding from people who understand the abusive dynamic
+Receiving affirmation and grounding from people who understand post serperation abusive

 Reducing isolation by maintaining strong, supportive connections